Skip to Content

 Please enter your contact details below.

 You can find the item number on the delivery note, which you received with the goods.
-The item number is also on the product page in Shop, just below the "Add to Cart" button.
+The item number is also on the Product page in the shop, just below the "Add to Cart" button.
 Or you can use the one above Search.
 Example for the search: Type of wood + product type + width in mm + length in cm ("Cumaru decking boards 120mm 304cm" = 1712-30).

 FSC tropical wood